History of Olympia, Washington: 1900-1929

-After Washington achieved statehood in 1889, Olympia continued as the state's capital city.
 Construction of the current Washington State Capitol began in 1912, with the prominent Legislative Building, one of the largest in the nation, completed in 1928.
 The building's dome is the fourth largest free-standing masonry dome in the world.

-Aside from its role as the seat of state government, Olympia was a fairly typical Pacific Northwest town.
-Early on, extraction industries such as logging and oystering were the basis of much of the economy.
-By the twentieth century, sawmilling, fruit canning, and other industrial concerns comprised its economic base.
+While early on, extraction industries such as logging and oystering were the basis of much of the economy, by the 20th century, sawmilling, fruit canning, and other industrial concerns comprised the city's economic base.
 Olympia also served as a shipping port for materials produced from the surrounding countryside, including sandstone, coal, and agricultural products.